Schloool/activity-animation-recorder/README.md

 - Record footage of any animation on a character from numerous angles
 - Save metadata (currently in XML format) which include camera and rig data for all recordings

+## Example dataset (AAR-P01)
+An example dataset has been generated under the name of **AAR-P01**.
+It contains 90,000 Animations of 13 activities based on the most primitive settings possible.
+The dataset is downloadable for free from [Google Drive](https://drive.google.com/file/d/12DAadhlhZMXoM485hQfvIORvY13gB-3g/view?usp=sharing).
+Please note that the dataset uses minimalist settings to illustrate the general potential of the application.

 ## Installation

 By default, only two models and animations are included in the build.
 If you want to include your own assets, please follow these steps: